opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-date-and-time-processing-functions-and-operators.md

   Function description:

-  This function performs date calculation and returns the result of DATETIME or TIME expression time1 minus TIME expression time2.
-The return parameter type is the same as the input type of time1.
+  This function performs date calculation and returns the result of `DATETIME` or `TIME` expression `time1` minus TIME expression `time2`.
+The return result type is the same as the input type of `time1`.

   Remarks:

+  - The function reports an error in the following scenarios:
-    - The value of time1 must be in TIME or DATETIME format.
-Otherwise, an error is reported.
+    - The value of `time1` is in invalid TIME or DATETIME format.
-    - The value of time2 must be in the correct and valid TIME format.
-Otherwise, an error is reported.
+    - The value of `time2` is in invalid TIME format.
+    - When the `DATETIME` value is returned, the result exceeds [0000-01-01 00:00:00.000000, 9999-12-31 23:59:59.999999].
-    - If the return value is greater than [-838:59:59, 838:59:59], the extreme value is returned based on the symbol.
+    - When the `TIME` value is returned, the result exceeds [-838:59:59, 838:59:59].

   Example: